tradecloud/tradecloud-docs-api-v2/order/buyer/issue.md

 ---
-description: How to isue and reissue an order as a buyer
+description: How to issue and reissue an order as a buyer
 ---

 # Issue and reissue order